-Cat guardians will find a stray claw now and then on the carpet or any other area their kitty might have been.
-Claw shedding is natural.
+Cat guardians will find a stray cat nail sheath now and then on the carpet or any other area their kitty might have been.
+When a claw sheds, it will be in the shape of a claw, but empty, so to speak.
+Cat claws shedding is a natural occurrence.
 As your cat's nail outgrows its blood supply, the outer layer of the claw, called the sheath, falls off.
 Your cat's desire to scratch helps her to get rid of this outer layer.
-Regular nail trims help cats to maintain a healthy nail length.
+Regular claw trims help cats to maintain a healthy nail length.

 Like human fingernails, claws grow throughout the cat's entire life.
 They need to be trimmed because they are always growing, and indoor cats don't have opportunities to wear away their claws by scratching them on things like tree bark in the same way that outdoor cats do.
 Trimming their claws means they can knead on your lap without causing pain, and their claws won't get stuck when they scratch on things like carpet.

 A cat's claws are made from keratin, the same protein that makes up human nails.
 Because cat's nails are always growing, cats shed their claw sheaths as a way to remove outgrown nail keratin and make room for new claw growth.
 The keratin grows from a blood supply within the nail.
 As the outer part grows and gets bigger, it starts to die when it is not as close to the blood supply.
 Then it becomes a "sheath," which wraps around the healthy, younger nail.